irebuf/dncs-lab/README.md

 <a name="B"></a>
 ## Subnet B
-We'll call Subnet B the part of our Network that connect the two routers, router-1 and router-2.
-This link is necessary to connect the hosts in the Subnet A to the hosts in the Subnet C, so all the devices of our Net can send and recived packets for all the other devices.
+We'll call Subnet B the part of our Network that connect the two routers, `router-1` and `router-2`.
+This link is necessary to connect the hosts in the Subnet A to the hosts in the Subnet C, so all the devices of our Net can send and recived packets from all the other devices.

 This link has only to connect the two routers, so we decided to use as less bit for hosts as possible.
 We can't reserved only 1 bit, two addresses to it, because we need 2 address for the routers, one for the address space and one for the broadcast.
 So we have to use at least 2 bits for hosts' address, and we decided to use exactly 2 bit for have 4 IP address. <br>
 We use 192.168.173.0 for the address space, for the broadcast address we have to use the IP with the last 2 bits at one and in our configuration it's 192.168.173.3.
-We add IP 192.168.173.1 at eth2 of router-1 and the last IP 192.168.173.2 is the address of eth2 of router-2.
+We add IP 192.168.173.1 at eth2 of `router-1` and the last IP 192.168.173.2 is the address of eth2 of `router-2`.
 <a name="r1-b"></a>
 ### Router-1
-We add these lines to the file router-1.sh to link the two routers:
+We add these lines to the file `router-1.sh` to link the two routers:
 ```
 apt-get install -y frr --assume-yes --force-yes
 ip link set dev eth2 up